Child & Adolescent Therapy

 As soon as our children come into the world, we’re filled with love — and worry.
 So much worry.
 Are they happy?
 Will they reach their full potential?
 Are we doing enough?
 Are we doing too much?
 Parenting books are helpful … to a point.
-But every child is different and every family has their own dynamic.
+But every child is different and every family has its own dynamic.
 We’ve helped countless parents decode their children’s needs — from toddlers to teenagers — coaching them through all kinds of challenges.
-We also work individually with children, helping them not only open up about their struggles but learn strategies that build resilience and boost confidence.
+Our version of child & adolescent therapy works individually with children, helping them not only open up about their struggles but learn strategies that build resilience and boost confidence.

 - Early detection of autism spectrum and neurodevelopmental disorders, including learning disorders and ADD/ADHD, through comprehensive testing and evaluation